Ikekano/bad-apple/README.md

 > [!Note]
 > **The images that are used NEED TO BE SQUARE!! and please take note of the width/height of the image you are using!**
+>
+> The repo **INCLUDES** 2 example PNG files that are 20x20 pixels.
+These can be used to test if the program is working as intended.

 3. Compile the program by running the following g++ compiling command.